Updated: Dec 19, 2022

-Rugby player: Playing small sided games or slow running drills may be more appropriate.
+Rugby player: Playing small-sided games or doing slow running drills may be more appropriate.

-- To activate the muscles.
+To activate your muscles.
 Which muscles are important for your specific sport?
-Choose exercises that contract those muscles e.g. the bridge exercise is great for activating the glutes.
+Choose exercises that contract those muscles.

-Unsurprisingly the researchers also found that a warm-up routine that included these types of exercise had the added benefit of making the athletes stronger over time.
+Unsurprisingly, researchers have also found that a warm-up routine that included these types of exercise had the added benefit of making the athletes stronger over time.

 Making it sport specific:

 Runners: It is mainly your core and leg muscles that you use when going for a jog.
-But if you’re doing sprinting you may have to include upper body exercises as well.
-I prefer to save time and do exercises that provide me with range of motion as well as nerve and muscle activation all in one!
+But if you’re doing sprinting, your arms and upper body will work much harder, and you may benefit from including upper body exercises, using bands.

 Warm-up Phase 3: Max potential